mnoergaard/petprep_hmc/README.md

 ## Outputs

-The outputs will be saved in the directory specified by `--output_dir` or, if no output directory is specified, in `<bids_dir>/derivatives/petprep_hmc` following the BIDS Derivatives standard.
-Preprocessed PET data along with the estimated motion parameters (confounds) and motion plots will be stored in the output directory.
+Preprocessed PET data along with the estimated motion parameters (confounds) and motion plots will be stored in the directory specified by `--output_dir` or, if no output directory is specified, in `<bids_dir>/derivatives/petprep_hmc` following the BIDS Derivatives standard.

 ## Installation and Running the Code using Docker